UW-xDD/xdd-docker-recipe/README.md

 Due to contractual obligations with the various publishing entities that make up the xDD library, applications may only be deployed within UW-Madison computing resources.
 The portability of [docker](https://www.docker.com/) containers make them an ideal candidate for this deployment model -- a docker container developed by a scientist locally on their machine will be easily deployable within xDD [high-throughput computing framework](https://chtc.cs.wisc.edu/).

 More details about these contractual obligations and other considerations when using the xDD system can be found in the [Terms of Service](https://github.com/ngds/ADEPT_frontend/blob/main/TOS.md#terms-of-service).
 Two good rules of thumb for determining if your application is permissable under xDD terms are: 1) output is *machine-readable* and not designed for human consumption and 2) output cannot be used to reconstruct large-sections of indivdual articles.
-We strongly encourage users with any doubts about the vaiability of a potential project to reach out directly to the xDD team (contact@geodeepdive.org) for consultation.
+We strongly encourage users with any doubts about the viability of a potential project to reach out directly to the xDD team (contact@geodeepdive.org) for consultation.

 ## Finding relevant data within the xDD corpus
 The first step in the process of building an xDD application is to identify which (if any) documents within the xDD corpus are of interest to your project.
 There are two principal mechanisms available to find data-mining targets in xDD available, though users should not hesitate to reach out directly to xDD staff if these methods are insufficient to see if other possibilities are available.